ph0bos/elastibuild-node/README.md

 Elastibuild, a fluent builder for creating ElasticSearch compatible query JSON.

+## Compatibility

+* Targets Node 6.x and above.
-Note: All constructed queries are compatible with Elastsearch 5.x only.
+* All constructed queries are compatible with Elasticsearch 5.x and above.

 ## Installing